flare-foundation/docs/docs/infra/data/deploying.md

 ## Background

-Providing prices to the FTSO system makes you a part of a decentralized oracle system.
+Providing data to the FTSO system includes you in the decentralized oracle system.
-FTSO data providers submit prices to on-chain contracts deployed on the Flare and Songbird networks.
+FTSO data providers submit data to on-chain contracts deployed on the Flare and Songbird networks.
-The main contracts a data provider will interact with are the `Price Submitter` and the `FTSO` contracts.
+Data providers interact primarily with the `Price Submitter` and `FTSO` contracts.
-All the relevant contracts for the FTSO system are available on the smart contract repo (see the [Developer Docs](../../dev/index.md) section).
+All the relevant contracts for the FTSO system are available in the smart contract repository (see the [Developer Docs](../../dev/index.md) section).
 These contracts are deployed and verified on the [Block explorer](../../user/block-explorer.md).

 ## Prerequisites